patricklam/plam.new-webpage/content/post/20240607-chc-queenstown-doubtful-sound.md

 <figure>
 {{< gallery-slider dir="/img/20240607-chc-queenstown-doubtful-sound/ben-lomond-2" >}}
-<figcaption style="text-align:center">Ben Lomond summit pic 2; snowy; NZ pipit on kea sign; toilet and Lake Wakatipu; hill with cloud behind.</figcaption>
+<figcaption style="text-align:center">Ben Lomond summit pic 2; snowy; NZ pipit on kea sign (35mm lens!); toilet and Lake Wakatipu; hill&nbsp;with cloud behind.</figcaption>
 </figure>

 ## Welcome Rock, May 22 to 23

-After that, we went to [Welcome Rock](https://www.welcomerock.co.nz/) which is another easy and relatively flat, though long (25km), private track.
+After that, we went to [Welcome Rock](https://www.welcomerock.co.nz/), which is another easy and relatively flat, though long (25km), private track.
 We did most of it on the first day, looping around the long way to the [Slate Hut](https://www.welcomerock.co.nz/accommodation/slate-hut/).
 It's impressive that the track was constructed with hand tools, though there isn't the terrain of the Paparoa to contend with: there was only a small amount of rock moving to do.
-I would be a bit worried about doing it on a bicycle, but it's well graded for walking.
+I would be a bit worried about doing this track on a bicycle (kind of narrow at times), but it's well graded for walking.

 The scenery was epic, especially near sunrise/sunset.
 Since we were